How I Create Our Bitters Flavors

 What goes into bitters?
 What makes bitters bitter?
 How do you come up with your flavors?
 I get a lot of questions about the ingredients that go into each flavor of bitters and how each flavor is different.
 Honestly, I love talking about flavor.
 It’s one of the best parts about what I do, playing around with flavors for bitters and then coming up with different ways to use them.

-Since one of my primary goals is to get you to use our bitters and not let them collect dust on your bar, I work hard to make all our flavors versatile, even if they’re a little unfamiliar, and also balanced, so that they don’t overwhelm the drinks you're making.
+Since one of my primary goals is to get you to use our bitters and not let them collect dust on your bar, I work hard to make all our flavors versatile and balanced.
+That means even if the flavor is a little unfamiliar or you're new to using bitters you'll have lots of ways to use them and they won’t overwhelm your drinks.

 With that end in mind I generally start my recipe development thinking of both a flavor that would be interesting in drinks and more specifically the types of drinks I would use it in.
 For instance with our Grapefruit Bitters I first thought of Gin & Tonic, a Hemingway Daiquiri, and a Paloma.